evakathie/ux-portfolio/projects/spotify-audiobooks.md

 tools: Balsamiq
 from: Dezember 2022
 year: 2022
+month: 12
 ---

 <ProjectHeader :currentPage="this">
 <p>As a fan of audiobooks and user of Spotify for podcasts and music, I'm missing a feature for listening to audiobooks in Spotify.
 So I used Design Thinking to come up with a concept to integrate audiobooks into Spotify - this is an unofficial case study.</p>
-<p><b>User Story</b>: As an audiobook lover, I want to comfortably listen to audiobooks inside Spotify, so that I don’t have to handle (and pay for) so many different apps with similar functionality.</p>
+<p><strong>User Story</strong>: As an audiobook lover, I want to comfortably listen to audiobooks inside Spotify, so that I don’t have to handle (and pay for) so many different apps with similar functionality.</p>
 </ProjectHeader>

 <div class="wrapper">

 <p>I’m a Product Designer and a big enthusiast for audiobooks.
 While I like Spotify to listen to podcasts and music, listening to audiobooks is a big pain point for me.
 I’m also a fan of Design Thinking and that’s why I want to throw the toolset on this problem to find out how Spotify could look like, with audiobook listeners like myself in mind.</p>

-<p><i>Note: This case study isn’t official — I don’t work for Spotify and the company doesn’t know about this.
-This is just a concept I made for my portfolio and to practice.</i></p>
+<p><em>Note: This case study isn’t official — I don’t work for Spotify and the company doesn’t know about this.
+This is just a concept I made for my portfolio and to practice.</em></p>

 <img :src="'/images/spotify-audiobooks/audiobooks-wireframe.png'">